Fiji: Early settlement

 Pottery art from Fijian towns shows that Fiji was settled by Austronesian peoples by at least 3500 to 1000 BC, with Melanesians following around a thousand years later, although there are still many open questions about the specific dates and patterns of human migration.
 It is believed that either the Lapita people or the ancestors of the Polynesians settled the islands first, but not much is known of what became of them after the Melanesians arrived; the old culture may have had some influence on the new one, and archaeological evidence shows that some of the migrants moved on to Samoa, Tonga and even Hawai'i.
 Archeological evidence also shows signs of human settlement on Moturiki Island beginning at least by 600 BC and possibly as far back as 900 BC.
 Although some aspects of Fijian culture are similar to the Melanesian culture of the western Pacific, Fijian culture has a stronger connection to the older Polynesian cultures.
 The evidence is clear that there was trade between Fiji and neighbouring archipelagos long before Europeans made contact with Fiji.

 In the 10th century, the Tu'i Tonga Empire was established in Tonga, and Fiji came within its sphere of influence.
 The Tongan influence brought Polynesian customs and language into Fiji.
 That empire began to decline in the 13th century.

 Fiji has long had permanent settlements, but its peoples also have a history of mobility.
 Over the centuries, unique Fijian cultural practices developed.
 Fijians constructed large, elegant watercraft, with rigged sails called drua and exported some to Tonga.
 Fijians also developed a distinctive style of village architecture, consisting of communal and individual bure and vale housing, and an advanced system of ramparts and moats that were usually constructed around the more important settlements.
 Pigs were domesticated for food, and a variety of agricultural endeavours, such as banana plantations, existed from an early stage.
 Villages were supplied with water brought in by constructed wooden aqueducts.
 Fijians lived in societies led by chiefs, elders and notable warriors.
 Spiritual leaders, often called bete, were also important cultural figures, and the production and consumption of yaqona was part of their ceremonial and community rites.
 Fijians developed a monetary system where the polished teeth of the sperm whale, called tambua, became an active currency.
-A type of writing existed which can be seen today in various petroglyphs around the islands.
+A type of writing existed that can be seen today in various petroglyphs around the islands.
 Fijians developed a refined masi cloth textile industry, and used the cloth they produced to make sails and clothes such as the malo and the liku.
 As with most other ancient human civilisations, warfare or preparation for warfare was an important part of everyday life in pre-colonial Fiji.
 The Fijians were noted for their distinctive use of weapons, especially war clubs.
 Fijians used many different types of clubs that can be broadly divided into two groups, two handed clubs and small specialised throwing clubs called ula.